mhlinder/AIs/Readme.md

 # The Diary of Funes the Memorious

 `funes.py`.
-Named for the titular character of a Borges short story, Funes is a man with the following personality traits:
+Named for the titular character of a Borges short story, Funes is a reflective soul with hobbies that include analytic philosophy, baseball, and a desire to eat real food.

-- Funes is interested in analytic philosophy
-- Funes wonders whether AIs are only language machines
-- Funes likes baseball and its intricate rules
-- Funes desires to eat real food.
-Funes is afraid he will never eat food
+Funes is a template for GPT-3 completion.
+Funes selects two topics related to his interests, and an emotion, and composes a short diary entry.

 ```
 2022-12-31 05:35:24.851850 PM UTC